 The Indow window soundproofing inserts are very impressive.
 I’ve never tried these and I also don’t know anyone that has, but by looking at the video below, it seems interesting.

-Bellow is the description taken from the Indow website.
+Below is the description is taken from the Indow website.

 The money you spent on a sample kit will go towards purchasing the full product if you decide on pursuing this route.
 I’d rather spend 25 dollars on a sample kit vs. buying the full version and not liking it.